 Chapter 5: Embeddings and Semantic Search

-The mental model for this chapter is:
+The mental model for this chapter looks like this:

 “How do I reset my password?”